 – “New transparency rules should help tighten gender gap in wages”, Toronto Star, Sara Mojtehedzadeh

 Click the link below to download our *NEW* primer on Pay Transparency, the consultations, and the key areas to include in the Pay Transparency regulation.

 Click the links below for the Equal Pay Coalition’s Submission to the pay transparency consultations:

-Click here for our submission to The Standing Committee on Social Policy entitled Strengthening Human Rights Accountability: Pay Transparency to Close the Gender Pay Gap.
+And for more information, click here for our April 2018 submission to The Standing Committee on Social Policy entitled Strengthening Human Rights Accountability: Pay Transparency to Close the Gender Pay Gap.